-Has your faculty mentor approved the Thesis Project Final Draft?
+Has your faculty mentor and faculty reader approved the Thesis Project Report Final Draft?

 The candidate will continue to register for either DMIN 885 or 889, depending on when the candidate entered the program, until the faculty mentor reports to the DMIN office that the candidate is ready to defend.
-Being "ready to defend" means the candidate (1) has completed the research and writing of the thesis project, (2) has had the thesis project professionally edited for form, grammar, and style, and (3) the mentor approves the thesis project final draft.
+Being "ready to defend" means the candidate (1) has completed the research and writing of the thesis project report, (2) has had the thesis project report professionally edited for form, grammar, and style, and (3) the mentor approves the thesis project report final draft.
 The mentor will then provide the DMIN office a recommendation for defense and will send a copy of the thesis project to the designated faculty reader.
 This recommendation can come in the form of a simple email.
-The email should include the candidate's name, student id number, and request for enrollment in DMIN 890.
+The email should include the candidate's name, student identification number, and request for enrollment in DMIN 890.

-A formal form is not required, but the request to enroll in DMIN 890 for a given semester must be received by the DMIN office from the faculty mentor by these dates in the appropriate semester:
+The request to enroll in DMIN 890 for a given semester must be received by the DMIN office from the faculty mentor by these dates in the appropriate semester:

 - a.
 Fall Semester October 15

 - b.
-Spring Semester February 15
+Spring Semester March 15

 - c.
 Summer Semester June 15